 Substack’s disruptive move into the comic industry reinforces something we embrace here at Nottingham Spirk.
 We are as creative with our business partnerships as our end product creations.
 For nearly 50 years, we have been collaborating in a variety of ways with our client/partners from straight fee to shared success.
 In many cases, we are able to put some skin in the game for a piece of the upside.
-If you own a business or a corporate leader, you can’t get comfortable with the way things are now.
+If you own a business or are a corporate leader, you can’t get comfortable with the way things are now.
 There is always someone else out there working to improve, change, or disrupt the status quo.
 Change the rules, partner with non-obvious companies and deliver amazing customer experiences.

 In the meantime, as an avid fan of Marvel, I really hope this latest news doesn’t mess with the MCU.